 Wells Fargo Wire Routing Number

 Wire transfers are a fast way to transfer money.
 In some cases, the funds can be made available within a few minutes.
 Banks, such as Wells Fargo, have a separate routing number for these transactions in order to process them faster.

 Outside the United States: WFBIUS6S (SWIFT code)

-Note: For international transfers, a SWIFT code is used instead of a routing number.
+Note: For international transfers, the Wells Fargo SWIFT code is used instead of a routing number.

 Line of Credit Routing Numbers